opendata-guru/peacock-user-ui/CONTRIBUTING.md

 ## config.js

-The config.js file is located at `peacock-user-ui/static/js/config.js` by default.
+The config.js file is located at `peacock-user-ui/static/js/config.js`.
 Use this file to customize all settings for this project.

 You **does not need** to rebuild the project after changing this file.
 But you must reload the browser while hot reloading does not work.